Semantic Rules¶

 As of now, only the string literal argument is functional.
 See the

-function in dsemantic.c
+add_property_Include function in dsemantic.c.

-properties must have a function name argument, a socket name argument, a data type argument, and an optional default value argument and an optional description string literal argument.The function name argument must reference a defined function.
+Functionproperties must have a name argument, and can have an optional description string literal argument.Subroutineproperties must have a name argument, and can have an optional description string literal argument.FunctionInputproperties must have a function name argument, a socket name argument, a data type argument, and an optional default value argument and an optional description string literal argument.The function name argument must reference a defined function.

 The default value, if given, must be a literal.